 WooCommerce Stripe Connect is an add-on for WooCommerce Product Vendors.
 It will allow you to accept credit card payments directly from your WooCommerce online store.
 Commissions are marked and paid automatically.

-WooCommerce Stripe External sends customers from your checkout page to the Stripe payment gateway then brings them back to your website's payment success page on your store.
-This plugin works only for WooCommerce stores running in USA and Canada
+WooCommerce Stripe External sends customers from your checkout page to the Stripe payment gateway, then brings them back to your website's payment success page on your store.
+This plugin works only for WooCommerce stores running in the USA and Canada.

 Features of this ARForms Stripe plugin include:

 - ability to collect customer information for shipping and billing

 Viavi Stripe Donation for WordPress makes it extremely easy for your users to donate on your site without having to refresh the page.
 It uses Stripe Checkout to overlay the page and then posts the donation through AJAX to keep your users engaged on your site.

 - creating custom layouts and buttons